Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 Chestnut and Tsipouro Festival

-When: Throughout October 2024
+When: October 2025

 Travel Tips to Visit Greece in October

 • If you need a Greek visa, ensure to apply well in advance.
 With over 200 islands to explore, planning your trip can be overwhelming.
-Consider using the services of a tour operator to streamline your visa process and create a personalised itinerary.
+Consider using the services of a tour operator to streamline your visa process and create a personalized itinerary.

 • Weather can vary in October, so do check the forecast daily.